-Resource parents at Children’s Bureau must be prepared to open their homes to children of all ages.
-When Crystal and Lau joined us as a resource family, they fostered infants and eventually adopted two of their foster children to permanently join their family.
+Foster parents at Children’s Bureau must be prepared to open their families to children of all ages.
+When Crystal and Lau joined us as a foster family, they matched with multiple infants and eventually adopted two of their foster children to permanently join their family.
 Read more about their experience in the interview below.

 CB: How did you find Children’s Bureau and why did you choose to foster or foster-adopt through this agency?